-Whatever you choose to write about, create a system that helps you to not feel stressed out about what to write.
+Whatever you choose to write about, create a system that helps you not feel stressed out about what to write.

 Why you should journal

-Journaling a great tool for exploring your inner life.
+Journaling is a great tool for exploring your inner life.
 It can help you see yourself and others better.
 It can help you think through solutions to big problems.